 These watercolor bookmarks turned out so unique and beautiful!
 Each one can be customized with types of stamps, choice of colors and edging details.
 They would make perfect Mother’s Day or Father’s Day gifts, teacher gifts, even gifts that your kids can give to their friends(or keep for themselves!).

-Check out our awesome watercolor painting for kids post for more fun and creative ideas kids will love!
+Check out our awesome watercolor painting for kids post for more fun and creative watercolor ideas kids will love!
+We love exploring different painting techniques.
+Take a look at my collection of painting ideas for kids for more fun and creative art projects to try!

 A note about using art supplies with kids